Q: What is the current status of DoorMUD?

 locks.
 Why does this happen?

-Q: Will you make a 32-bit version of DoorMUD for WildCat v5 (WINServer)?
+Q: Will you make a 32-bit version of DoorMUD native to WildCat 5 (WINServer)?

 Q: How do I setup